 Add 2 tablespoons of oil or ghee to the dough and continue to kneed until the fat is incorporated and dough is silky in texture.

 Place the dough in a bowl, cover with a damp cloth, and refrigerate for 20 minutes.

 Remove from the refrigerator and divide the dough into golf ball-sized portions.
 Roll these portions into balls between your hands till they are smooth and without cracks.

 Lightly flour a rolling board or clean counter surface and roll each ball into a 5-inch circle (4-5 mm thick).
 For convenience, roll out as many pooris as you like and stack them with plastic wrap in between each.

-- Heat the oil or ghee for deep frying in a thick-bottomed flat pan on a medium flame.
-Deep fry the Pooris one at a time, pressing very gently on each side with a slotted spoon.
-This will help the Poori to puff up.
-Fry one the first side till golden then turn over and fry the same way on the other side.
-Drain on paper towels and serve hot.
+Heat a shallow amount of oil or ghee in a thick-bottomed, high-sided pan on medium heat.
+Once hot, fry the pooris one at a time, pressing gently on each side with a slotted spoon.
+This will help the poori to puff up.
+Fry on the first side until golden then turn over and fry the same way on the other side.

 Drain on paper towels.
 Repeat with the remaining pooris and serve immediately.

 If the dough is not soft and it's too dry, poori can become hard.
 They can also become hard if fried for too long and at a lower temperature.
 Sometimes, if they are rolled out too thinly before frying that can also negatively impact the texture.